Are you feeling frustrated with indoor photography? Here are some ideas to help make your indoor photos look better:

 Step 1: Get a blank piece of white poster board or paper.

-Step 2: Have someone reflect it onto your subject!
+Step 2: Have someone reflect it on your subject!

 Turn off your flash.
 This is along the same lines as the previous suggestion, because the flash on your camera can result in a washed out, unflattering photograph if you use it indoors.
 Avoid it at all costs, even if you need to raise the ISO.